Eikix/articles/blog-posts/my-first-sync-article/my-first-sync-article.md

     this.dynamodbArn = tableArn;
     this.dynamodbName = tableName;

+    /*
-    // Serverless context is now accessible inside the CDK code!
-There are numerous use-cases, e.g. accessing your lambda's names. this.testServerlessConfigValue = props.serverless.resources.Outputs?.testOutput.Description;
+      Serverless context variables is now accessible inside the CDK code!
+      There are numerous other use-cases, e.g. accessing your lambda's names.
+     */
+    this.testServerlessConfigValue = props.serverless.resources.Outputs?.TestOutput.Description;
   }
 }
 ```